takomak2012-cyber/C2H5OH/README.md

 ✅ Version 3.2 Features:
 - Added support for three languages (English, Russian, German)
-- Moved the "About" section to the main menu
-- Added a GitHub repository link inside the "About" window
-- Embedded custom icons: whiskey.ico (for shortcut) and dollar.ico (for window)
 - Version number is now displayed in the window title and application footer
 - Improved input error handling